 To get started with Azure AD DS, you need to set up an Azure virtual network and a subnet within that virtual network.

 Next, we start creating a new Azure AD Domain Services instance.
 I have selected the Enterprise SKU and forest type of resource because I want to take advantage of features such as creating forest trusts in the future.
 These kinds of features are not available in the Standard SKU.
-Please attach it to our virtual network and then select the subnet.
+Next, attach it to your virtual network and then select the subnet.

-On the next page, we select the group membership and add our existent Global administrator to act as the Active Directory Domain services administrator.
+Next, select the group membership and add your existent Global administrator to act as the Active Directory Domain services administrator.

-On the next step, we scope out all incase we want every object change in our on-premises Active Directory to Azure AD replicated.
-Then, take note of the settings that can't change after creating this instance and then click create.
+Next, scope out all, then, take note of the settings that can't change after creating this instance and then click create.

-This operation can take 45 minutes to an hour and sometimes can even take up to 2 hours max as per the Microsoft service creation time out the window.
+This operation can take 45 minutes to an hour to complete.

 In the next part, we will join a new Windows server VM to our new Active directory domain services server.
 To accomplish this, we shall configure the following settings.

 Browse to our service and configure the DNS settings such that the DNS Servers of our VNet on which the domain service is, are configured with the private IP Addresses of our domain service.

 You can confirm the change by checking the DNS settings of the VNet, which changed from Azure-provided DNS to Custom.

-Next part, we will connect our Windows server 2016 VM to the same VNet that our Azure ADDS is and then log into the VM to add it to the domain.
+Next, connect your Windows server 2016 VM to the same VNet that your Azure ADDS is and then log into the VM to add it to the domain.